 The federal government and about a dozen states have estate taxes which, as the name implies, are paid by the estate and not its heirs.
 Before any money or property is passed on to you, the executor of the will may have to pay estate taxes that could shrink your inheritance.
 But few people pay estate taxes, either.

 That’s largely because of the high bar that is set before an estate tax even applies.
-Federal estate tax exemptions have increased from $1.5 million in 2004 to $11.4 million in 2019 and nearly $11.6 million for 2020.
-According to the IRS, most estates below those thresholds do not have to file an estate tax return.5 The Tax Policy Center has estimated that fewer than 0.1% of the 2.7 million Americans who died in 2018 were subject to a federal estate tax.6 In the states with estate taxes on the books, the exemption ranges from $1 million to $5.68 million.7
+Federal estate tax exemptions have increased from $1.5 million in 2004 to $11.58 million in 2020 and $11.7 million for 2021.
+According to the IRS, most estates below those thresholds do not have to file an estate tax return.5 The Tax Policy Center has estimated that fewer than 0.1% of the estimated 2.8 million Americans who died in 2020 were subject to a federal estate tax.6 In the states with estate taxes on the books, the exemption ranges from $1 million to $5.68 million.7

 Here, the important thing to know is that you calculate your gain or loss on the sale of an inherited asset based on its fair market value when the deceased died and you inherited it, not the original purchase price.
 This is called the “stepped-up” value.
 Since the profit on the sale of a house, for example, would be lower if based on the stepped-up value as opposed to the original purchase price, less tax would be owed.
 It might be best to consult a tax advisor or estate attorney when dealing with capital gains taxes on inheritances.